 Post holiday blues or vacation blues can turn even the best break into a depressing memory.
 Is there a helpful message behind such frustration?
 Yes, there is.

 You and I know, holiday experiences can vary a lot.
 There are those we are glad to see the back off and those which leave us energised and refreshed.

-But holiday blues can happen, too, when our break away hit a spot!
+Holiday blues can happen, too, when our break away hits a spot!

 On the way back from my summer holiday I had a distinct sense that my toes were telling me to get ready for their barefoot beach walk.

 We had visited a small island in the North Sea.
 At the beginning and the end of each day I had been walking barefoot along the almost empty beach.

 My body had already got used to this delightful experience.
 Now, I started to have physical withdrawal symptoms.
 As the days passed my heart started to ache.
 And then my mind became more critical of the life I have made for myself.